w314/notes/javaNotes/oop.md

 - Polymorphism

 ### Inheritance
 > Describe inheritance and how would you use it in a project?

+Inheritance is an OOP programming principle.

-`Inheritance` is inheriting the common state and behavior of parent class (super class) by its derived class (sub class or child class).
+Inheritance is inheriting the common state and behavior of parent class (super class) by its derived class (sub class or child class).
 A sub class can inherit all non-private members from super class, by default.
+TODO: BY DEAFULT?
+NOT CLEAR

 Types:

 - `single`
-- `multi-level`
+- `multi-level`: Class C extends Class B, Class B extends Class A
-- `hierarchical`: one super class with more than one subclasses
+- `hierarchical`: one super class with more than one subclasses, both Class C and B extend Class A
 - `multiple`: inherit from more than one parent (NOT POSSIBLE IN JAVA)

 Example: